nyergler/in-depth-pdb/slides.rst

    (Pdb) p value_or_operator
    'abc'

-.. rst-class:: content-smaller

 Look around Python's code
 -------------------------

-.. code-block:: none
+..
-   :emphasize-lines: 5-7

    (Pdb) b os.path.join
    Breakpoint 2 at /System/Library/Frameworks/Python.framework/Versions/2.7/lib/python2.7/posixpath.py:68
    (Pdb) c

+.. code-block:: none
+   :emphasize-lines: 5-7

    >>> os.path.join('/Users', 'nathan')
    > /System/Library/Frameworks/Python.framework/Versions/2.7/lib/python2.7/posixpath.py(73)join()
    -> path = a
-   (Pdb) l
+   (Pdb) list
     68 B   def join(a, *p):
     69         """Join two or more pathname components, inserting '/' as needed.
     70         If any component is an absolute path, all previous path components 71         will be discarded.
 An empty last part will result in a path that 72         ends with a separator."""
     73  ->     path = a
     74         for b in p:
     75             if b.startswith('/'):
     76                 path = b
     77             elif path == '' or path.endswith('/'):
     78                 path +=  b
    (Pdb) !a
    '/Users'
    (Pdb) !p
    ('nathan',)
-   (Pdb)

-.. rst-class:: content-smaller

 Return to the scene of the crime
 --------------------------------

 .. code-block:: none
+   :emphasize-lines: 1,12,15-16

    >>> s = make_server('', 8000, pfcalc.rpn_app)
    Traceback (most recent call last):